Bubka/2FAuth-Docs/docs/getting-started/configuration.md

     2FAuth only look for the dedicated headers and skip all other built-in authentication checks.
 That means your proxy is fully responsible of the authentication process, 2FAuth will trust him as long as headers are presents.

-    Following variable is required to be set with this guard:
+    Additional variable is required to be set with this guard:

     - [AUTH_PROXY_HEADER_FOR_USER](#auth_proxy_header_for_user)

-    Following variable may be set with this guard:
+    Additional variable may be set with this guard:

     - [AUTH_PROXY_HEADER_FOR_USER](#auth_proxy_header_for_user)